sscollis/lns3d/test/pcyl/sweep=35/M=0.8/Re=1e5/README.md

      Collis' PhD thesis, Ch.
 5. I have not isolated these differences yet but they could be due to:
-       1. A better mean-flow solution -- I fixed a minor error improving the far-field boundary conditions that removed the large dependence on far-field boundary condition location.
+       1. A better mean-flow solution -- I fixed a minor error improving the far-field boundary conditions that removed the dependence on far-field boundary condition location.
        2. These have iterated to a lower residual due to the much faster computers available today (my laptop is 5x faster than the Cray used